fiquant/marketsimulator/doc/strategy.rst

 .. code-block:: haskell

-    side.Signal(x, threshold) ::= if  x > threshold then Side.Buy else
+    side.Signal(x, threshold) ::=
-                                  if -x > threshold then Side.Sell else None
+        if  x > threshold then Side.Buy else if -x > threshold then Side.Sell else
+        None

     strategy.Signal(eventGen, orderFactory, signal, threshold) ::=
+    	strategy.Generic(eventGen, orderFactory(
-		strategy.Generic(eventGen, orderFactory(side.Signal(signal, threshold)))
+    	    side.Signal(signal, threshold)))

 .. image:: Figures/web/signal.png

 Trend follower
 --------------

-Trend follower can be considered as a sort of a signal strategy where the ``signal`` is a trend of the asset.
-Under trend we understand the first derivative of some moving average of asset prices.
+Trend follower can be considered as a sort of a signal strategy where the ``signal`` is a trend of the asset's price.
+Under trend we understand the first derivative of some moving average.
 If the derivative is positive, the trader buys; if the derivative is negative, it sells.
-Since moving average is a continuously changing signal, we check its derivative moments of time given by ``eventGen``.
+Since a moving average is a continuously changing signal, we check its derivative at moments of time given by ``eventGen``.

 .. code-block:: haskell

-    side.TrendFollower(price, alpha) ::= side.Signal(Derivative(EWMA(price, alpha)), 0)
+    side.TrendFollower(price, alpha) ::=
+        side.Signal(Derivative(EWMA(price, alpha)), 0)

     strategy.TrendFollower(eventGen, orderFactory, alpha) ::=
     	strategy.Generic(eventGen, orderFactory(